chen2156/MSRFinalProject/README.md

 `rosbag record -O <name of rosbag file> /usb_cam/image_view /scan`

-After recording the bag file, I wrote [a launch file](laser_values/src/multipleImages/export.launch) that would export the images from the bag file and save it to a hidden folder named .ros in the home directory.
-To run this, you can do `roslaunch laser_values export.launch`  You can copy the files from the folder to whatever folder you would like by running `mv ~/.ros/frame*.jpg <dest folder>`
+After recording the bag file, Run [this launch file](laser_values/src/multipleImages/export.launch) that would export the images from the bag file and save it to a hidden folder named .ros in the home directory.
+To run this, you can do

+ `roslaunch laser_values export.launch`

+ You can copy the files from the folder to whatever folder you would like by running

+`mv ~/.ros/frame*.jpg <dest folder>`
 Example of image generated:
 ![Alt Text](laser_values/src/newTrainingImages/images/frame0000.jpg)

 <h3>Generating the LIDAR data</h3>

-In addition to capturing the images, I wrote [a launch file](laser_values/launch/laserScan.launch).
-This allows the LIDAR data to be saved into a csv file, which would eventually be used to train the Gaussian Process Model.
-To run the file, you can do `roslaunch laser_values laserScan.launch`
+In addition to capturing the images, Run [this launch file](laser_values/launch/laserScan.launch).
+This allows the LIDAR data to be saved into a csv file, which would eventually be used to train the Gaussian Process Model as the observed data.
+To run the file, you can do

+`roslaunch laser_values laserScan.launch`

 <h3>Unwarping the Images</h3>